openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/5_generics.rst

 As mentioned before, a generic class, interface, type alias, method, function, or lambda declaration defines a set of corresponding non-generic entities.
-The process of instantiation:
+The process of instantiation is designed to do the following:

-- Allows producing new entities that are either generic or non-generic;
+- Allow producing new generic or non-generic entities;
-- Proivides every type parameter with a type argument that can be any kind of type, including the type argument itself.
+- Proivide every type parameter with a type argument that can be any kind of type, including the type argument itself.